I dedicate this poem to those who have been denied a home because of race or ethnicity.

 but they weren’t Anglo nor Germanic.

 But in the end, their mobile souls bled

 when the soulless landlord said:

-–You can find the poem in Caribbean Poet, by Luis S. González-Acevedo–
+The poem is also featured in Caribbean Poet, by Luis S. González-Acevedo